-- (9) This amount represents options to purchase shares of our Class B Common Stock that were granted on February 1, 2015, and remained unvested as of December 31, 2016.
-The shares underlying these options will vest in 48 equal monthly installments commencing on February 1, 2017.
-These options have the ability to be early exercised and therefore are included in the exercisable column. - (10) This amount represents shares of our Class B Common Stock that are subject to a restricted stock award that was granted on February 1, 2015, and remained unvested as of December 31, 2016.
-The restricted stock vested as to 25% of the shares on February 1, 2016, the first anniversary of the grant date, and the remaining shares vest in 36 equal monthly installments thereafter. - (11) This amount represents Performance Options to purchase shares of our Class A Common Stock that were granted on February 29, 2016, and remained unvested as of December 31, 2016.
-On February 24, 2017, the Board approved the achievement of the free cash flow performance metric for the fiscal year ended December 31, 2016, and 98,666 shares vested.
+- (9) This amount represents options to purchase shares of our Class B Common Stock that will vest in 48 equal monthly installments commencing on February 1, 2017.
+These options have the ability to be early exercised and therefore are included in the exercisable column. - (10) This amount represents shares of our Class B Common Stock that are subject to a restricted stock award that vested as to 25% of the shares on February 1, 2016, the first anniversary of the grant date, and the remaining shares vest in 36 equal monthly installments thereafter.